Phe0nix/anymini/README.md

 # AnyMini

 Minify Everything.
-It's a code, text or whatever, just put it in the textarea and it will minify for you..
+Whether it's a code, text or whatever, just put it in the textarea and it will minify for you..

-<br>See the demo here - <a href="https://phe0nix.github.io/anymini/" target="_blank">AnyMini</a>
+See the demo here - [AnyMini](https://phe0nix.github.io/anymini/)